 Freelancer Taxes

-Visa holders are subject to a progressive tax scale, which varies from 0 to 45%.
-If the self-employed’s annual income does not exceed 9,700 euros, they are exempt from the obligation to pay income tax.
-For profits from 9,700 to 57,900 euros per year, the income tax rate is 14%.
-The higher the income, the greater the income tax.
+For nomad visa holders, as well as for all residents, a progressive tax scale is provided, the range of which varies from 0 to 45%.
+If the annual income of the self-employed does not exceed 9700 euros, then he is exempt from having to pay tax.
+With income from 9700 to 57,900 euros per year, the income tax rate is 14%.
+The higher the income, the larger the personal income tax.

 Value-added tax is charged considering the specifics of the professional activity and the profit size at the initial stage of entrepreneurial activity.
 For instance, doctors and tutors do not pay VAT.
 If in the first year the self-employed’s income did not exceed 20,000 euros, and in the second year – 50,000 euros, then his business activity will be categorized as “small business,” and VAT will not be charged.